guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 The single-step is just the small step that you hide the result of the small step in the type.

 ```
-data SingleStep : Expr → Set where
+data SingleStep : Command → Set where
   singleStep : ∀ {L} n L'
     → L —→ n , L'
       ----------
     → SingleStep L
 ```

-With the eval step, I prove that every expression has a single step associated with that.
+With the eval step, I prove that every command has a single step associated with that.
 If the program is parallel, it will consume a boolean from the stream and this boolean represents which part of the program will be evaluated.
 The false represents the left part while true represents the right.